corda/corda/docs/source/tutorial-cordapp.rst

 * PartyA: Navigate to http://localhost:10007/web/example and hit the "refresh" button
 * PartyA: Navigate to http://localhost:10010/web/example and hit the "refresh" button

-The vault and web front-end of PartyC (on ``localhost:10013``) will not display any IOUs.
+The vault and web front-end of PartyC (at ``localhost:10013``) will not display any IOUs.
 This is because PartyC was not involved in this transaction.

 Via the interactive shell (terminal only)